 Sony Entertainment Network (SEN)

-Sony’s new models feature an updated Smart TV system; SEN. A well organised interface with handy viewing history and long list of apps available.
+Sony’s new models feature an updated Smart TV system; SEN. A well-organised interface with handy viewing history and a long list of apps available.
 Impressive Video and Music Unlimited services, BBC iPlayer, Demand 5, Lovefilm, Netflix, BBC News, Sony’s Entertainment Television library, BBC Sport, a Sony-branded channel of 3D content, Sky News, YouTube, Twitter, Facebook, Picasa and Skype.

 Toshiba Cloud TV and Smart TV Ranges

 A refresh in the Toshiba camp now gives you two connected packages to make your viewing more personal.
-Toshiba Smart TV Cloud is available on a select number of higher end models models and features a new faster more content rich system.
+Toshiba Smart TV Cloud is available on a select number of higher-end models and features a new faster more content-rich system.
 You can interact using a smartphone or tablet – and enjoy a huge selection of other intelligent features including automatic programme recording.
 Toshiba Smart TV offers all the essentials you need to enhance the way you watch TV allowing you to watch the latest movies and browse the web.